feyman2016/michaellancaster/_posts/2013-06-01-introduction-to-task-runner-gruntjs.markdown

 excerpt: Which developer never wasted time doing repetitive and boring tasks instead of being focused on what we do best "Code".
 ---

-Developers should be worry about write code but very often we got ourself doing a lot of repetitive and boring tasks.
+Which developer never wasted time doing repetitive and boring tasks instead of being focused on what we do best "Code".

-Cleaning the code, minifying, combining, generating and so on so forth.
+Developers should be worry about write code but very often we got ourself doing a lot of repetitive and boring tasks like cleaning the code, minifying, combining, generating and so on so forth.

 How many time would you save not doing those tasks? today I will show you the introduction use to help you on your daily bases development work flow.